peregilk/ttconnect/README.md

 # ttconnect
-Currently just a draft file of a convenience script for connecting to TPU-v4 VMs using tmux.
+A script for combining the power of tmux with the TPU-v4 VMs.

 ## Installation